 About Mark Oldman

 Passionate about helping wine enthusiasts jostle the jaded, slay the snooty, and drink bravely, Mark Oldman (@MarkOldman) is one of the country’s leading wine personalities.
-He is the wine expert for Pottery Barn and wine columnist for the Food Network.
+He has been the wine expert for Pottery Barn and the wine correspondent for the Food Network.
 His signature style was best summed up by Bon Appètit magazine as “winespeak without the geek” and by Publishers Weekly as "the ideal mix of wine connoisseur, showman, and everyday dude.”
 He has twice won the Georges Duboeuf Best Wine Book of the Year Award.

 Mark regularly speaks to sold-out audiences at the country's top gastronomic festivals, including the Aspen Food & Wine Classic, the Boston Wine Expo, the Food Network Wine & Food Festivals in New York City and South Beach.
 He recently headlined the Food & Wine Festival in Ixtapa-Zihuatanejo, Mexico together with chefs Michael Symon and Marcus Samuelsson.
 He has also spoken at venues as diverse as the Smithsonian Institution, Harvard Business School, the 92th Street Y, and dozens of Fortune 500 companies.